abbiio/iosdk/README.md

 ![alt text](https://console.abbi.io/images/abbi.png)

+Abbi increases in-app engagement and revenues - automatically.
+Abbi’s patent pending technology learns and understands user usage behavior and identifies the users "*happy moments*" and acts upon them in real time.
+Abbi focuses on increasing engagement, monetization and retention for mobile apps.

 # Abbi iOS SDK
 A Simple SDK for developers to manage and maximize conversions of all in-app promotions.